Lyrarakis Winery Crete: Wine Tasting in Heraklion

 Tasting white and rosé

-At a very long table in the cozy tasting room, the experience includes local cheese, sundried tomatoes, olives, and rusks.
+At a very long table, set in the cozy tasting room, the experience includes local cheese, sundried tomatoes, olives, and rusks.
 Perfectly matching the following labels.

 The other white coming along is Vidiano, also known as the Chardonnay of Crete, produced with the technique of batonnage, a method used to provide balance, creating a fuller taste.

 Right after, we focus on the newcomer, Melissaki, or bee wine.
-A forgotten variety that brings a completely new experience with hints of herbs (I feel thyme, my favorite herb), white fruits, and a pleasant recall of Cretan honey.
+A rescued variety that brings a new experience with hints of herbs (I feel thyme, my favorite herb), white fruits, and a pleasant recall of Cretan honey.

-The Kendros Liatiko (2016), with apricot, peach, honey, and bergamot aromas is probably one of the best experiences during the session.
-A clear rosé that comes from very old vines, about 850 meters above sea level.
+The Kendros Liatiko (2016), with apricot, peach, honey, and bergamot aromas, is probably one of the best experiences during the session.
+A clear rosé that comes from aged vines, about 850 meters above sea level.
 Used to sweet Liatiko labels, this dry wine is unforgettable.

-Next, comes a darker rosé, almost a claret in color and unique in taste.
-It’s the Legacy Rosé (Syrah and Kotsifali), fruity and incredibly aromatic.
+Next up, comes a darker rosé, almost a claret in color and unique in taste: It’s the Legacy Rosé (Syrah and Kotsifali), fruity and incredibly aromatic.

 Unripe grapes and next to them, Agourida.
 They plant roses next to grapes as they help spot potential harms before they affect vines.

 Unripe grapes and next to them, Agourida.
-They plant roses next to grapes as they help spot potential harm before they affect vines.
+They plant roses next to grapes because they help spot potential harm before they affect vines.

 Tasting reds and a few extras

-The huge concentration of stone in the local soil helps retain important quantities of water.
+The remarkable concentration of stone in the local soil helps retain crucial quantities of water.
 This comes as an aid when harvesting vines without irrigation.
 Mandilari, from the Plakura Vineyard, is one of the results.
 Deep red color, intense yet fresh, with superb aromas of red fruit.

 Zazazu is considered to be the first sparkling wine in Crete